Yo-Yo Boing!: Giannina Braschi

 Giannina Braschi, a National Endowment for the Arts fellow, is considered an influential and "revolutionary voice" in contemporary Latin American literature.
 Braschi's Empire of Dreams is a postmodern poetry classic, first published in Spain in 1988.
-Her most recent work is the postcolonial dramatic novel United States of Banana (2011).
+Her more recent work includes the postcolonial dramatic novel United States of Banana (2011).
 Braschi's collective work explores the politics of empire and independence, while capturing the trials and tribulations of the Latin American immigrant in the United States.
 With the republication of United States of Banana and her other works in 2011, CARAS Magazine ranked Braschi in 2012 as one of the most influential Puerto Ricans of the year.

 Description

 Yo-Yo Boing! has many examples of the linguistic phenomena of code-switching between English and Spanish, as spoken by millions of Latinos and Hispanic-Americans in the United States and in Puerto Rico.
 It is the first full-length novel to use Spanglish as a high art form.
 The translingualism in this Latino narrative anticipated multicultural readers who could readily decode both languages in order to co-construct the storyworld.

 Through dramatic dialogues and conversations among a nameless chorus of voices, the work treats subjects as diverse as racial, ethnic, and sexual prejudice, discrimination, colonialism, Puerto Rican independence, revolution, domestic violence, and writer's block.
-In the book, intellectuals and artists debate English-only laws, ethnic cleansing campaigns, and the corporate censorship.
+In the book, intellectuals and artists debate English-only laws, ethnic cleansing campaigns, and corporate censorship.

 The dialogue also refers to popular culture, Latin American boom, films, sex, poetry, and Puerto Rican artistic expression in New York.
 Artists and celebrities such as Woody Allen, Almodovar, Michael Jackson, Madonna, Pavarotti, Martin Scorsese, Fellini, Pee-Wee Herman, and Nabokov are celebrated and derided.